Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 I basically did a lot of tunes that were my favourites that I thought she’s be good at.

-Paul McCartney – from “Many Years From Now”, by Barry Miles, 1997
+Paul McCartney – From “Paul McCartney: Many Years from Now” by Barry Miles, 1997

-In the interviews to promote “Post Card” but also throughout the years, Mary Hopkin was kind-of critical about this song selection, and repeated that the folk songs from Donovan were her prefered ones on the album.
+In the interviews to promote “Post Card” but also throughout the years, Mary Hopkin was kind-of critical about this song selection, and repeated that the folk songs from Donovan were her preferred ones on the album.

 I would describe it as if I was in kindergarten.
 With the whole world watching while you take your baby steps.
 This was Post Card: me in the studio, trying out new things.
 Paul was quite right to encourage me, but I don’t think my vocals were suited to some of the songs, which I felt were a bit too sophisticated for me… ‘Someone To Watch Over Me’… ‘Lullaby Of The Leaves’… I didn’t feel up to the challenge.